-For a decade now, there has been increasing research into coffee.
-As coffee makers, we believe that coffee is less an art and more a craft.
-Whether it's roasting, brewing, or pulling espresso shots – it can all be learned.
+For the past decade, more and more research has been conducted on coffee.
+As Kaffeemachers, we believe that coffee is less an art but rather a craft.
+Whether it's roasting, brewing, pulling espressos – you can learn everything.

-However, to understand exactly what happens, scientific investigations help us.
-These are pragmatic, detail-obsessed, demystifying, but always a bit cumbersome for non-scientists.
+However, to understand what exactly happens in the process, scientific studies help us.
+They are pragmatic, detail-obsessed, demystifying, but for non-scientists also always somewhat cumbersome.

-We are not natural scientists, but we enjoy delving into most coffee topics.
-So we thought we would read selected papers for you and try to summarize the highlights in simpler words in German.
+We are not natural scientists, but we like to dive into most coffee topics.
+So we thought that we would read selected papers for you and try to summarize the highlights in simpler German words.

 The discussed paper for download: